 "Is that what you think?"

 "I don't know what to think."

-"tk Strategies of defense, that's all."
+" Well let me tell you.
+Unlike most of the folks here, we read newspapers and different kinds of books.
+We keep up.
+And yes, we discuss strategies of defense.
+Not aggression.
+Defense."

 "They know the difference"?